 This last major benefit of credit cards — the ability to earn rewards — has led to a surge of popularity in recent years.
 Because of this, people routinely turn to forums such as Quora or Reddit to find answers on maximizing those rewards.
 This has even led to the creation of specific communities such as r/churning, a Reddit community focused on gaming credit card bonuses with 170,000 members.

 These forums can be a good source of anecdotal advice and strategies for earning as many rewards as possible.
-But because you don’t know exactly who is giving the advice, you need to be wary of placing too much trust in Redditors who may not have much more experience with credit cards than you do.
+But because you don’t know exactly who is giving the advice, you need to be wary of placing too much trust in Redditors who may not have much more knowledge of when you should and shouldn’t use credit cards than you do.

 On this page: